simplex-chat/simplexmq/rfcs/2024-03-28-xftp-version.md

 ### Client Hello (request)

 Can be added to existing v1 `FileCommand`, like `PING`, for transmission to be indistinguishable from other v1 commands (XXX: marked for which party?).
-However, using ALPN is already giving up this information unless e.g. `xftp/1.0` is set to be a valid negotiated version for the current (v1) protocol.

 ### Server handshake (response)